MariusVanDerWijden/evm-gas-repricings/reports/state_growth_scenarios_report.md

 Unsurprisingly, increasing the costs of state-creation operations decreases the state growth rate across all elasticity regimes compared with the scenario without repricing.
 This indicates that increasing the gas cost of state creation is effective at mitigating state growth across a wide range of price elasticities.

 Increasing the gas cost of state creation has another interesting effect.
 We can observe it by plotting the annual state growth against the state demand elasticity $\varepsilon_s$ for each scenario.
+The variation on each boxplot is due to the burst demand elasticity $\varepsilon_b$.

 <p align="center">
   <img src="https://raw.githubusercontent.com/misilva73/evm-gas-repricings/main/reports/figures/state_growth_scenarios_report/state_growth_all.png" alt="state_growth_all" style="width:700px;"/>